Apple A13 Bionic vs Exynos 9820 vs Exynos 9825 compare

 Which one is the Best Processor?

-There is not much of a difference between the Exynos 9820 and the Exynos 9825 and the numbers also suggest the same.
-We can expect a similar outcome from both of them in terms of real-life usage.
-However apple’s new chip, the A13 Bionic chip just sends both these Exynos processors out of the park with a single blow.
-In terms of CPU, GPU, NPU and even benchmark scores, the A13 Bionic chip lead in all department.
-This was what we expected as Apple claimed that this is indeed the fastest CPU and GPU combination in comparison to all the smartphones out there.
+There is not much difference between the Exynos 9820 and the Exynos 9825, and the numbers also suggest the same.
+We can expect a similar outcome from both of them regarding real-life usage.
+However, apple’s new A13 Bionic chip just sends both these Exynos processors out of the park with a single blow.
+In terms of CPU, GPU, NPU, and even benchmark scores, the A13 Bionic chip lead in all department.
+This was what we expected, as Apple claimed this is the fastest CPU and GPU combination compared to all the smartphones out there.

 Leave a Reply